X11 over the network

 # SSH-tunnelled X-Window output appears as input on interface lo iptables -A INPUT -p udp -j ACCEPT --dport 177 -s 192.168.0.0/24 iptables -A INPUT -p tcp -j ACCEPT --dport 6000:6063 -m state --state NEW -s 192.168.0.0/24 iptables -A INPUT -i lo -p tcp -j ACCEPT --dport 6000:6063 -m state --state NEW -s 192.168.0.0/24

 For access from the Internet, il will be better to encapsulate X11 within an SSH session, using the X11 forwarding option.
 Due to encryption, this is however much slower.
 In this case, instead of KDE, prefer a less network-intensive window manager such as xfce4.

 The X terminal can be a Linux computer on which you run the X server to display X from a remote client.
 For instance typing nohup X -query host :1 & will display X from host host on virtual terminal 8.
 This way you will be able to keep local X and remote X side by side and switch between them using <ctrl><alt><F7> and <ctrl><alt><F8>.

-The X terminal can also be a Windows PC equipped with an X emulator such as Xming or other software that you will be able to find from the Internet, for example WinAxe or X-Win32, which are try-before-you-buy and limit the duration of the session to 30 minutes or 1 hour until you purchase a (n expensive) licence.
+The X terminal can also be a Windows PC equipped with an X emulator such as VcXrv or other software found from the Internet.
+At the time of this writing though, such software is frustrating due to unstability or poor licensing conditions, so VcXrv seems to currently be the better choice, although a bit slow.
 Note : Specify in the configuration that you will be using XDMCP.